 Before adopting positions, the League conducts extensive studies to examine all sides of an issue.
 League studies usually take one to two years.
 When completed, members collectively review the information and come to consensus on positions related to the topic.
 The resulting positions reflect the current controversy and provide guidance for addressing similar issues in the future.

 The Bellingham / Whatcom County League completed its most recent study on Women’s Economic Security in Whatcom County.
-Date was compiled into a report that provides an overview of the economic status of women, factors affecting that status, and the barriers to improvement in their economic status.
+Data was compiled into a report that provides an overview of the economic status of women, factors affecting that status, and the barriers to improvement in their economic status.
 Positions adopted in response to that study enabled us to advocate for policy changes that improve the lives of women and families in Whatcom County.

 The National LWV provides guidelines for conducting league studies and subsequent consensus meetings.